 Every property is rented differently for different purposes.
 A single piece of property can be either owned by an individual or it can be co-owned by two or more parties.

 When an entire property is owned by a single owner, he or she alone owns the full 100 percent share of the property and he/she is solely responsible for collecting the rent from the tenants or paying taxes on the property.
 When the property is owned by joint owners then each owner enjoys an equal share in the property and all of them will receive an equal share of rent on the property.
-Property co-owners only have to pay Service Tax on the rent received as per the individual’s capacity.
+Property co-owners only had to pay Service Tax on the rent received as per the individual’s capacity.

 If a common property is owned by several individuals then the property can be owned in any proportion between them, if it is agreed upon.
 The amount of rent due to a single owner in a co-ownership is determined by the percentage of shares owned upon the property.